rashikasahu/python-programs/README.md

 # python-programs
-This repo consists som of the python programs.
+This repo consists some of the python programs.